-This can only be achieved with the support of all staff, and it is our responsibility to ensure that this equal opportunities policy is observed and to understand clearly that there is a moral and legal duty not to discriminate against individuals on any of the grounds mentioned above.
+We aim to ensure that employees are selected, trained, compensated, promoted or transferred solely on the strength of their ability, skills, qualification and merit.
+This can only be achieved with the support of all employees, and it is our responsibility to ensure that our equal opportunities policies are observed and to understand clearly that there is a moral and legal duty not to discriminate against individuals on any of the grounds.
 Any matters of concern can be discussed on a confidential basis with a member of the Management Team or HR Team.